conestack/node.ext.ldap/README.txt

 Notes on python-ldap
 ====================

-Although python-ldap is available via pypi, we excluded it from ``install_requires`` due to different compile issues on different platforms.

-So you have to make sure that ``pyhon-ldap`` is available on your system in any way.
+There are different compile issues on different platforms.
+If you experience problems with ``python-ldap``, make sure it is available in the python environment you run buildout in, so it won't be fetched and build by buildout itself.

 TODO